HL7/fhircast-docs/input/pagecontent/3-11-heartbeat.md

 ### Event-name: Heartbeat event
-The heartbeat event is sent regularly to indicate a channel is open (typically by the hub).
+The heartbeat event is sent regularly by the Hub to indicate that a connection should remain open.

 The name of the event is: heartbeat